 Bwindi forest is home to 11 primate species which are; black-and-white colobus monkeys, L’Hoest’s monkeys, De Brazza monkeys, Red-tailed Monkey, Blue Monkey, Potto, Demidoff’sGalago, Spectacled Galago, Baboons, Chimpanzee and the gentle giants of Bwindi – Mountain Gorillas.

-It is home to about 350 species of birds which include 23 Albertine Rift endemics and 14 of which are recorded nowhere else in Uganda.
-The globally threatened species include, African Green broadbill, Chapin’s Flycatcher, Shelley’s Crimson-wing.
+Bwindi impenetrable forest national park is home to about 350 species of birds.
+It is by the best place for birding in Uganda owing to its unique species of birds.
+The forest is home to 23 Albertine Rift endemics and 14 of which are recorded nowhere else in Uganda.
+The globally threatened species include, Grauer’s broadbill, Chapin’s Flycatcher, Shelley’s Crimson-wing.
 More species include; Handsome Francolin, Mountain-masked and Collared Apalis, White-bellied Robin Chat, Black billed Turaco, Fraser’s Eagle, Western Bronze-naped Pigeon, Purple-breasted, Blue-headed and Regal Sunbirds etc.

 It is home to over 200 butterfly species including eight Albertine rift endemics.
 They include the African giant swallowtail and Cream-banded swallowtail.
 The amphibian species identified in Bwindi forest are 27 with 11 endemic to the Albertine rift.
 Fourteen snake species, 14 lizard species.

-Safaris and Activities to Bwindi Impenetrable National Park
+Things to do in Bwindi Impenetrable National Park

 When most people think of Bwindi Impenetrable national park, they think of mountain gorilla trekking/tracking, which is rightly so because it is the main attraction.
 However, Bwindi being heavily dense rainforest, it is home to many birds and animals and several other activities.